Amy Holland

-Amy Celeste Boersma, known professionally as Amy Holland, is an American pop rock singer, songwriter, and composer.

-Holland's music career spans more than 30 years.
-She received a Grammy Award nomination for Best New Artist in 1981, following her eponymous debut album containing the single "How Do I Survive".
+Amy Celeste Boersma (born August 15, 1953), known professionally as Amy Holland, is an American pop and rock singer.
+Her career spans more than 40 years.
+She received a Grammy Award nomination for Best New Artist in 1981, following her self-titled debut album containing the single "How Do I Survive".

 Early life

 Amy Celeste Boersma was born in Palisades, New York, into a musical family.
 Her mother was country singer Esmereldy and her father was opera singer Harry Boersma.
 Holland is of Dutch descent and changed her name from Boersma to Holland (after her ancestors' origin country), because she thought it would make a better stage name.

-As a teenager, Holland moved to Los Angeles, California, in hope of making a career as a singer-songwriter.
+As a teenager, Holland moved to Los Angeles in hope of making a career as a singer-songwriter.
 At the age of 15 she auditioned for the Beach Boys' Brother Records, but after the company folded, she signed with Capitol Records instead.

-Musical career
+Career

 Holland's eponymous debut studio album, produced by the Doobie Brothers' former lead singer Michael McDonald, was released in 1980 and featured the hit "How Do I Survive", which peaked at No. 22 on the U.S. Billboard Hot 100 chart.
 Her second studio album titled On Your Every Word followed in 1983, featuring the single "Ain't Nothing Like the Real Thing" a duet with Chris Christian, which peaked at No. 88 on the Billboard Hot 100, and it also peaked at No. 21 on the Adult Contemporary chart.
-That same year she contributed two songs to the soundtrack to the film Scarface.
+That same year, she contributed two songs to the soundtrack to the film Scarface.
 One of the songs Holland recorded for Scarface, "She's on Fire", was also featured in the video game Grand Theft Auto III.
 Holland went on to sing backing vocals on McDonald's albums, in addition to singing backing vocals on albums by other artists and bands such as First Call.

 In 2008, Holland released her third studio album, The Journey to Miracle River, on Chonin Records.
-Produced by her long-time friend Bernie Chiaravalle (singer/guitarist for McDonald since 1988), the album was recorded in Nashville over an 8-year period.
+Produced by her long-time friend Bernie Chiaravalle (singer/guitarist for McDonald since 1988), the album was recorded in Nashville over an eight-year period.
 Holland co-wrote 10 of the 12 songs with Chiaravalle along with other writers John Goodwin, Jon Vezner, and McDonald.
 Other songs were also penned by Robben Ford and Chazz Frichtel.
 This album marked Holland's return to the music industry after several years of hiatus to raise a family and deal with health issues.